apache/flink-connector-mongodb/docs/content/docs/connectors/table/mongodb.md

 Data Type Mapping
 ----------------
-The field data type mappings from MongoDB bson types to Flink SQL data types are listed in the following table.
+The field data type mappings from MongoDB BSON types to Flink SQL data types are listed in the following table.

 <table class="table table-bordered">
     <thead>